by MU Instructional Designers

 Provide options for feedback and reflection.

-You can set up the test to provide auto feedback for MC, T/F, etc. questions to let students know what areas may need review.
+You can set up the test to provide auto feedback for multiple choice, true/false, etc. questions to let students know what areas may need review.
 This approach takes more time up front, but less time after the test results are released to students.
 It’s especially useful when checking understanding of foundational concepts.

-When you give more detailed feedback on papers or essays you may want to use audio comments for overall feedback to convey your tone.
+When you give more detailed feedback on essay questions you may want to use audio comments for overall feedback to convey your tone.
 Specific comments should still be text so student have them for reference.

 Design reflection opportunities that encourage students to reflect on the process of preparing for and completing an exam, activating metacognitive skills.
 This can take the form of an exam wrapper, where students use self-assessment to identify knowledge gaps and develop a study strategy to improve results or an exam autopsy, where students combine self-assessment, feedback from the professor and feedback from peers.
 It may also reduce test anxiety, when students can see how to prepare for a better result next time.
 (UDL checkpoint 9.3).